Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Project/MakeUtility.md

 ### Stakes

+#### Real World Opportunities, High Visibility Consequences

-The entire software suite will be presented and discussed during the retrospective.
+The entire software suite will be presented and discussed during the sprint retrospective.
 Furthermore, the suite of tools will be available internally for company-wide usage.
 A presentation will be made to everyone, introducing each tool, and a feedback form will also be sent in the organization's #general channel. **_That means all eyes are on you!_** You recognize an opportunity to **identify and solve a unique problem**, and are highly motivated to earn the respect of the entire organization.

-Eager to show your colleagues what Golang can do, you **dive in and start brainstorming.
-The questions below will guide you**.
+**Take some time to reflect upon the following questions** in a **quiet space without screens**, and brainstorm ideas that  fit this scenario.

 ### Solve